shreyasvinaya/tribble/README.md

 + This App includes a sign in feature, Google maps, Search bar to look up locations, animations, usage of Stream of data etc
 + It also include pop up dialogues, toasts, a custom drawer, beautiful google camera animations, a carousel, a way to toggle map theme, and a little surpise :D

++ The App only allows a BITS student to login to the app with their BITS email and enjoy the features